Draža Mihailović: Allied support shifts

 In April and May 1943, the British sent a mission to the Partisans and strengthened their mission to the Chetniks.
 Major Jasper Rootham, one of the liaison officers to the Chetniks, reported that engagements between Chetniks and Germans did occur, but were invariably started by German attacks.
 During the summer, the British sent supplies to both Chetniks and Partisans.

 Mihailović returned to Serbia and his movement rapidly recovered its dominance in the region.
 Receiving more weapons from the British, he undertook a series of actions and sabotages, disarmed Serbian State Guard (SDS) detachments and skirmished with Bulgarian troops, though he generally avoided the Germans, considering that his troops were not yet strong enough.
 In Serbia, his organization controlled the mountains where Axis forces were absent.
 The collaborationist Nedić administration was largely infiltrated by Mihailović's men and many SDS troops being actually sympathetic to his movement.
-After his defeat in Case White, Mihailović tried to improve his organization.
+After his defeat in Operation Weiss, Mihailović tried to improve his organization.
 Dragiša Vasić, the movement's ideologue who had opposed the Italian connection and clashed with Mihailović, left the supreme command.
 Mihailović tried to extend his contacts to Croats and traditional parties and to revitalise his contacts in Slovenia.
 The United States sent liaison officers to join Bailey's mission with Mihailović, while also sending men to Tito.
 The Germans, in the meantime, became worried by the growing strength of the Partisans and made local arrangements with Chetnik groups, though not with Mihailović himself.
 According to Walter R. Roberts, there is "little doubt" that Mihailović was aware of these arrangements and that he might have regarded them as the lesser of two evils, his primary aim being to defeat the Partisans.

 From the beginning of 1943, British impatience with Mihailović grew.
 From the decrypts of German wireless messages, Churchill and his government concluded that the Chetniks' collaboration with the Italians went beyond what was acceptable and that the Partisans were doing the most severe damage to the Axis.